Best free software for students 2023

 With free software, it's hard not to wonder if there's a catch.
 After all, it's free and useful... so why aren't they making us pay for it?

-Thankfully, the free software market has expanded massively in recent years, with tech experts challenging the bigwig software companies and making great programs readily available to all.
+Thankfully, the free software market has expanded massively in recent years.
+Tech experts are challenging the big software companies and making great programs readily available to all.

 If you're willing to compromise a little on aesthetics, you could save yourself a small fortune on software.
-In this guide, we'll run through the best free software for students, including ones for antivirus, image editing, video editing and more.
+In this guide, we'll run through the best free software for students.
+We found ones for antivirus, image editing, video editing and more.

 Best free software